t-data-h/tdh-mgr/tdh-config/README.md

 tdh-config
 ==========

-Git Repository for tracking various TDH (HADOOP) Environment configurations for a given TDH deployment.
-This works in conjunction with the **tdh-mgr** project for defining a Hadoop-based compute stack, and the project **tdh-gcp** provides deployment automation via Ansible and associated scripts.
+A template version of TDH Configs that can be used as the root of a Git Repository for tracking various TDH (HADOOP) Environment configurations for a given TDH deployment.

+The tdh-config repository then works in conjunction with the **tdh-mgr** project for defining a Hadoop-based compute stack, and the project **tdh-gcp** provides deployment automation via Ansible and associated scripts.